francescogiordano94/github-slideshow/_posts/0000-01-02-francescogiordano94.md

 layout: slide
 title: "Welcome to our francesco slide!"
 ---
-This is Francesco best Slide
+This is Francesco best Slide :tada:
 Use the left arrow to go back!